-- 32 In normal circumstances a student who registers a programme of modules is required to attend all modules and to submit all items of assessment.
+- In normal circumstances a student who registers a programme of modules is required to attend all modules and to submit all items of assessment.
 However, once a student has enrolled there may be exceptional circumstances, which severely impact upon a student's ability to complete their registered programme and which could not have been reasonably been foreseen.
-In such cases, a student may formally request an intermission of their studies. - 33 A request by a student to intermit their studies shall be made by submitting an Intermission of Studies Application Form and all relevant, independent evidence to support the basis upon which the application for intermission is based.
+In such cases, a student may formally request an exceptional change to a Programme of Study. - A request by a student to change their programme of study shall be made by submitting1 an Exceptional Change to a Programme of Study (including Intermission) Form.
+All relevant, independent evidence to support the application should be included by the student. - Each application will be assessed by a panel and the student shall be informed of one of the following outcomes: